grange85/everythings-swirling/_posts/2023-10-29-american-analog-set-trespassers-in-the-stereo-field-website.md

 The news page was even less ambitious "if I had any news about the band this is where it would go".

-Over the next three or four years the page expanded somewhat both in content, and width but I never got as fully involved in the world of Amanset as I was (and still am) in the world of Galaxie 500, so the pages became a little neglected - mostly because my time was being used elsewhere, but also because I wasn't getting a huge amount of engagemnent from other fans - this would have been down to me rather than them!
+Over the next three or four years the page expanded somewhat, both in content, and width but I never got as fully involved in the world of Amanset as I was (and still am) in the world of Galaxie 500, so the pages became a little neglected - mostly because my time was being used elsewhere, but also because I wasn't getting a huge amount of engagemnent from other fans - this would have been down to me rather than them!
 Also, the gaps were being filled elsewhere, other websites started to appear - including an official one - that made it harder for me to commit.

 <figure><img src="https://cdn.grange85.co.uk/amanset/graphics/trespassers-in-the-stereo-field-2005.png" class="img-responsive" /><figcaption>Trespassers in the stereo field (2005)</figcaption></figure>